 Your insurance coverage and out-of-pocket expenses will also vary depending on your plan and specific situation.

-But remember that these numbers don’t represent the full cost of implant removal.
-For example, if you currently have saline (salty) implants, insurance will cover the removal cost but not the price of new implants.
+But remember that these numbers don’t represent the full implant removal cost.
+For example, suppose you currently have saline (salty) implants.
+In that case, insurance will cover the removal cost but not the price of new implants.

 However, if you choose silicone implants at that time, you’ll be responsible for the full cost of the new implants.

-In some cases, you may be able to appeal for help covering the implant costs, depending on your specific situation.
+In some cases, depending on your specific situation, you can appeal for help covering the implant costs.

-While the best option for you will depend on your specific situation and desired outcome, you may want to consider some of the following procedures after breast implant removal surgery:
+While the best option for you will depend on your specific situation and desired outcome, you may want to consider some of the following procedures after explant surgery:

-If your goal is to maintain your breast size after removing your implants, an implant exchange may be an option.
+If you aim to maintain your breast size after removing your implants, an implant exchange may be an option.
 That procedure involves replacing your existing implants with smaller ones.